rahul-verma/arjuna/docs/source/guiauto/element_interaction.rst

    element.drag(offset=Screen.offset(10,20))

-You can drop an element on another element using **drop** method by providing the target element and optionally an Offset specifying X and Y coordinate offsets as follows:
+You can drop an element on another element using **drop** method by providing the target element and offsets specifying X and Y coordinate offsets as follows:

 .. code-block:: python

    element.drop(target_element)
-   element.drop(target_element, offset=Screen.offset(10,20))
+   element.drop(target_element, source_offset=Screen.offset(10,20), target_offset=Screen.offset(30,50))

+Here **source_offset** is from the source element and **target_offset** is from target element where the element is dropped.
+None or one or both of these can be provided in the call.

 **Checking/Unchecking/Toggling** a Checkbox
 -------------------------------------------